Sunstruck: Production

 The film was inspired by a poster used by the New South Wales government to attract teachers from Britain, where a teacher wearing swimmers and an academic board stands on Bondi Beach.
 It was designed as a vehicle for Harry Secombe and was shot near Parkes in New South Wales from January 1972.
 The budget mostly came from United States and British sources, with $100,000 from the Australian Film Development Corporation.

 The pupils seen acting at choir practice in the early part of the film were from Afon Taf High School in Troedyrhiw.
 The choir recorded the entire choral soundtrack at the school and it was used in both the Welsh and Australian sequences.
 The beginning of the film used locations in two Welsh mining villages; Treharris and Trelewis near Merthyr Tydfil.
 The name of the school is Webster Street School, Treharris which has since been demolished for housing.

-Release
+Reception

 The film did not perform particularly well commercially or critically.